fjudith/docker-waarp-r66/kubernetes/README.md

-Persistant Installation of PostgreSQL and Waarp-R66 on Kubernetes
+Persistent Installation of PostgreSQL and Waarp-R66 on Kubernetes
 =================================================================

 This example describes how to run a persisten installation of [Waarp-R66](http://waarp.fr) and [PostgreSQL](https://www.postgresql.org/) on Kubernetes.
 We'll use the official [postgres](https://hub.docker.com/_/postgres/) and [waarp-r66](https://hub.docker.com/r/fjudith/waarp-r66/) [Docker](https://www.docker.com) images for this installation.